MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [Tuts 4 You](https://forum.tuts4you.com/) - A forum that gives answers to unpacks and challenges from Crackmes.one.

-- [WebScene](https://webscene.ir/login) - Another forum focused both on Scene groups and reverse engineering.
-Have archived many releases from late groups such as TSRH.
+- [WebScene](https://webscene.ir/login) - Another forum focused both on Scene groups and reverse engineering, WebScene has archived many releases from late groups such as TSRH.

 ### Hack Testing